‘Downton Abbey’s’ Lady Edith Says The Show ‘Changed All Of My Life’

 “It has changed all of my life.
 When you are able to work, and love it, it is such a joy.
 And I’ve fallen in love and made wonderful friends — how lucky am I?”

-Even Carmichael’s long-suffering character, Lady Edith managed to turn her life around in the course of the series, shared The Inquisitr.
-Edith Crawley started on the television show as the overlooked middle sister, and ended up at the Crawley with the highest-ranked title after she married Bertie after having her daughter, Marigold out of wedlock.
+Even Carmichael’s long-suffering character, Lady Edith, managed to turn her life around in the course of the series, shared The Inquisitr.
+Edith Crawley started on the television show as the overlooked middle sister, and ended up as the Crawley with the highest-ranked title after she married Bertie, and after having her daughter, Marigold, out of wedlock.

-Her sister and main competition, Lady Mary is married for the second time, but still holds the title of lady, while Edith is now a marchioness, and the lady of her own manor and estate.
+Her sister and main competition, Lady Mary, is married for the second time, but still holds the title of lady, while Edith is now a marchioness, and the lady of her own manor and estate.

 The Downton Abbey movie will be in wide release next month, first in Europe and then in North America.
 The plot of the movie surrounds a royal visit of the highest level, with King George and family coming to visit the estate.